CrazyBoy49z/awesome-modx-revo/README.md

 *Extras that does development easier.*

 - [ElementHelper](https://modx.com/extras/package/elementhelper) - Plugin for automatically creating elements from static files without the MODx manager.
-- [modDevTools](https://modx.com/extras/package/moddevtools) - A component that helps developers faster and easier to work in the admin panel of MODX Revolution.
+- [modDevTools](https://modx.com/extras/package/moddevtools) - Makes it faster and easier to work in the manager panel.
-- [tagElementPlugin](https://modx.com/extras/package/tagelementplugin) - A MODx Revolution Plugin which allows to edit chunks and snippets selecting their tags in the textarea field of resource, chunk or template forms.
+- [tagElementPlugin](https://modx.com/extras/package/tagelementplugin) - Plugin which allows to edit chunks and snippets selecting their tags in the textarea field of resource, chunk or template forms.
-- [UiCMPGenerator](https://modx.com/extras/package/uicmpgenerator) - UICMPGenerator generates the xpdo scheme files and xpdo classes for your custom database tables.
+- [UiCMPGenerator](https://modx.com/extras/package/uicmpgenerator) - Generates the xPDO scheme files and xPDO classes for your custom database tables.

 ### E-Commerce